 Perhaps the oddest of these is watching “Dinner for One,” a short 15-minute British movie performed in English.
-The sketch plays on repeat on almost every channel and is watched religiously by Germans every New Year’s Eve and New Year’s Day.
+The sketch plays on repeat on almost every channel, and it is watched religiously by Germans every New Year’s Eve and New Year’s Day.

 The plot follows the 90th birthday party of British upper-class matron, Miss Sophie, and her interactions with her butler, James.
 Given Miss Sophie’s considerable age, the four guests who always attended her dinner party in the past have passed away.
 This leaves James to impersonate each guest around the dinner table.

 The wacky sketch is virtually unknown in the English-speaking world, even in Britain where it originates.
-In Germany, however, it is much loved and an essential part of Silvester.
+However in Germany, it is much loved and an essential part of Silvester.

-The Feuerzangenbowle, or flaming wine bowl, is another favorite Silvester pastime.
+Lastly the Feuerzangenbowle, or “flaming wine bowl,” is another favorite Silvester pastime.

-It’s exactly what it sounds like: A large copper kettle is filled with wine, sugar and rum, heated over a flame and served to revelers outside.
+It is exactly what it sounds like: A large copper kettle — filled with wine, sugar and rum — is heated over a flame and served to revelers outside.

 Editor’s note: This article was originally published in 2014.